Balsicas

 Balsicas is a locality in the municipality of Torre-Pacheco in the autonomous community of Murcia, Spain.
 It has a population of 3,305 inhabitants.

 History

 The town was founded in the fifteenth century.
-Its name is from the word balsa, or rafts, and derives ultimately from the Muslim rule of Spain.
+Its name is from the word balsa, a Spanish word with several different meaning (raft, or pond) and derives ultimately from the Muslim rule of Spain.
 The Sima de las Palomas caves had Neanderthal remains.

 It boasts historical heritage such as the Castillo del Vizconde Ros and a church dedicated to Our Lady of the Rosary located in the southern part of the town.

 Football

 Balsicas features a football school and a stadium named "Los Cipreses."
 The city had three semi-professional clubs: Club Deportivo Balsicas, which played once in Tercera División; Atlético Balsicas, which played only in the 1995–96 season; and Balsicas Atlético, which featured in one Tercera Federación season before selling their place.

 Services

 Despite being a hamlet, it offers numerous services, including a public primary school, a daycare center, a municipal sports complex equipped with a padel court, an 11-a-side football field, a 7-a-side football field, a swimming pool, a sports pavilion, and a radio-controlled car circuit.
 There are also facilities for the elderly, a youth center, study rooms, and several outdoor play areas.